-Bees are essential to our eco-systems and our crops, and we know that their numbers are rapidly declining.
+Bees are essential to our eco-system and our crops, and we know that their numbers are rapidly declining.
 There are several reasons for this, excessive use of pesticides and the dwindling of bees' natural habitats among them.
 The good news is that there are things every gardener can do to help save the bees by making their garden more wildlife-friendly.
 From the simplest steps such as planting bee-friendly plants to beekeeping in your garden, we cover all the main ways you can help the bees by creating a bee friendly garden.

 Get more comprehensive advice on how to create a wildlife garden in our guide.